alinamachidon/copernicus_scripts/README.md

 ### Date (acquisition period):
 The script requires a target date as input and searches for Sentinel-2 Level 2A (S2 L2A) products available within a ±3-day window around this date.
 This helps to find the closest available cloud-free imagery for your area of interest.

-### Region of interest:
+### Region and data coverage:
-The region provided via the GeoJSON file is used to define a bounding box.
-The Copernicus data search looks for products that intersect with this bounding box.
-This means any Sentinel-2 products partially or fully covering the specified region may be downloaded to ensure complete coverage.
+The region of interest is provided via a GeoJSON file.
+The script extracts the bounding box that fully encloses this region and uses it to query the Copernicus data catalog.
+The search retrieves all Sentinel-2 products whose footprints intersect this bounding box.

+To ensure complete spatial coverage, the script may select multiple overlapping products that collectively cover the entire bounding box area.
+After downloading, these products are mosaicked into a single multi-band GeoTIFF to create a seamless image of the region.

 ### Files format
-Downloaded products are saved as SAFE.zip files in the specified directory to avoid repeated downloads.
+Downloaded products are saved as SAFE.zip files in the specified directory.

 Temporary files are cleaned up after merging.